Mutants go to war on Morkai

 Subsector dies after visit by space hulk (Early 740.M41)–More than 250 million Imperial citizens living in the Seraka Subsector are presumed dead after the appearance of the space hulk, The Shard of Damnation.
 The once-proud hive cities of the subsector’s planets are left in ruins.
 (It is believed that Necron structures dot the surface of the space hulk.)

-Myopolis holds its own against Necron threat (Early 740.M41)—Although few details are made available by the Administratum, official reports indicate that the Adeptus Mechanicus is “holding the line” against the Necrons on the industrialized world of Myopolis.
+Myopolis holds its own against Necron threat (Early 740.M41)—Although few details are made available by the Administratum, official reports indicate that the Adeptus Mechanicus is “holding the line” against the Necrons on the mining world of Myopolis.
 Ominously, the latest word is that the xenos are reinforcing their invasion force.

 Strange structures spotted on Stigmata (Early 740.M41)—Before its destruction by Necron anti-air weaponry, a stealth reconnaissance craft reports that hundreds of xeno structures have appeared on the surface of the quarantined world of Stigmata.
 This confirms that the once-dormant Necron planet has fully awoken and is committed to a long-term period of activity.